 This report was produced by Caro Wilson, a resident of Petersfield, Cambridge, and volunteer for, and member of the Steering Group of the Mill Road History Project, together with staff and residents of Railway House.
-The help of Alison Booth of the Cambridge Housing Society is gratefully acknowledged.
+The help of Alison Booth of the Cambridge Housing Society, and also of Ian Bent, Jo Costin and Shelley Lockwood, and of all those who allowed themselves to be interviewed is gratefully acknowledged.